 I know a lot of nurses (and partners in healing) who have a creative practice outside of their professional practice.
 Knitters, quilters, scrap-bookers, painters, chefs, and others.
 Have you discovered how your creative expression overlaps with your professional practice?

 An explanation and how-to on haiku is offered on a favorite writer's resource of mine: Creative Writing Now.
 Check it out and give your hand in poetry a whirl with three little lines inspired by Japanese verse.
 I love hearing from readers.
-Share your prose or poetry here, on Facebook, or at: firstname.lastname@example.org
+Share your prose or poetry here or email to: email@example.com

 I am not a nurse and yet I am intricately tied to nurses in all that I do, in direct patient care and in the many aspects of my other nonclinical duties at the hospital.
 Even in my health care MBA program, I am interacting with nurses.